ch1pset/YL-Guides/any_w_flight.md

 ## Congratulations!

 >   If you are a newcommer and learned this run first, you have now learned the basics of YL speedrunning.
 You can submit your best run to the [YL SRC](https://www.speedrun.com/yl#Any_w_Flight) and it will be verified by one of our mods.
+We hope you will continue running this game, it is a very fun speedgame.